 The service ticket can be generated automatically and/or manually.
 To generate a ticket automatically, customers simply need to send an email to the help desk email account, a ticket will be automatically created from that email.

 You would want to set up a dedicated mailbox to be used to receive support calls.
 It’s highly recommended to set up a domain user and mailbox to be used for both outgoing and incoming emails, this is required for the closure confirmation loop to function properly.
 This functionality allows you to automatically request approval from the customer to close the ticket.
 The customer can then reply to the request email with Yes/No answer, the ticket is then automatically closed or re-opened based on the response.

 - Set up a user in your Active Directory (such as example\helpdesk)

 - Set up a mailbox for the user (such as firstname.lastname@example.org)

-- In Exchange, delegate the Send As permission on the help desk mailbox to the application pool account of the SharePoint’s web application running the solution.
+- If on-premises, in Exchange, delegate the Send As permission on the help desk mailbox to the application pool account of the SharePoint’s web application running the solution.
 That will allow you to set up alerts to be coming from the help desk account.

 Next, change the From account of the 3 alerts configured in the system to the help desk account.

 - Go to the top-level site of the site collection

 - Click on Infowise Smart Alert Pro Administration.